markarja/c-elegans-neural-network-simulation-model/README.md

 The Stochastic Pi Machine (SPiM) is a programming language developed by Microsoft Research for designing and simulating computer models of biological processes.
 The language is based on a mathematical formalism known as the pi-calculus, and the simulation algorithm is based on standard kinetic theory of physical chemistry.

+A SPiM program consists of one or more declarations, together with optional top-level directives for sampling and plotting simulation results.